iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 == Changelog ==

-= 2.0.1.180821 =
-* Feature - Added new method `Order::get_total_refunded_in_base_currency`;

-= 2.0.0.180808 =
-* Feature - Added new auto-update and licence management features for premium plugins.

-= 1.9.19.180713 =
-* Tweak - Added new function `aelia_date_to_string`.

-= 1.9.18.180319 =
-* Feature - Premium Licenses.
-Added possibility to easily replace a license key, without having to deactivate it first.

-= 1.9.17.180307 =
-* Tweak - Improved validation of remote API responses in Premium Updater.

-= 1.9.16.180213 =
-* Tweak - Improved handling of remote API errors in Premium Updater.

-= 1.9.15.180210 =
-* Dev - Added new updater to handle updates for development versions of free plugins.
-* Fixed call to `empty()` in Premium Plugin Updater.

-= 1.9.14.180126 =
-* Fix - Fixed bug that caused the licence data from a plugin to overwrite the data from another plugin during update checks.
-* Tweak - Improved IP2Location class to parse additional reverse proxy headers.

-= 1.9.13.180123 =
-* Improvement - Improved validation of Ajax responses.

-= 1.9.12.180104 =
-* Added new filters to allow filtering keys and values for cookies and session storage.

-= 1.9.11.171214 =
-* Updated Yahnis Plugin Updater library to version 4.x.

-= 1.9.10.171201 =
-* UI - Added message to inform shop administrators about the new licensing system.

-= 1.9.9.171120 =
-* Improvement - Added handling of exceptions in the Logger, to prevent crashes due to incorrect folder permissions.

-= 1.9.8.171002 =
-* UI - Consolidated the Admin UI for the support/debug settings and the license management under a single Aelia tab.

-= 1.9.7.170912 =
-* Fix - Improved logic used to ensure that minicart is updated when the currency changes, to handle the new "hashed" cart fragment IDs.

-= 1.9.6.170823 =
-* Improved license management interface for Aelia Premium Plugin Updater.

-= 1.9.4.170410 =
-* Improved logging.
-Added logic to initialise extra handlers (e.g. ChromePHP) in debug mode.

 = 1.8.9.170629 =
 * Fix - Logger doesn't track debug messages anymore when debug mode is deactivated.